York13Pud/York13Pud/README.md

 I'm Neil.
 I am a developer and technical writer in the U.K.

 I am currently in the process of learning Python, SQL and Swift.
-My goal is to be a developer that builds solutions for Apple platforms, including iSO, iPadOS, macOS, tvOS and watchOS.
+My goal is to be a developer that builds solutions for Apple platforms, including iOS, iPadOS, macOS, tvOS and watchOS.

 I also develop backend API's with Python, Django and SQL databases such as PostgreSQL.